BuckarooBanzay/epic/doc/basic-concept.md

 ## Exit function

-This function gets called if the player dies or disconnects (for whatever reason).
+This function gets called if the epic exits (for whatever reason).
 Cleanup stuff should be done in here (remove nodes, teleport out of the arena, etc)

+## Abort function

+This function gets called if the player dies/disconnects/timeouts or executes `/epic_abort`

 # Function composition